grafana/loki/docs/operations/loki-canary.md

 missing entries are not found in the direct query, the `missing_entries` counter is incremented.

+### Additional Queries

+#### Spot Check

+Starting with version 1.6.0, the canary will spot check certain results over time to make sure they are present in Loki, this is helpful for testing the transition of inmemory logs in the ingester to the store to make sure nothing is lost.

+`-spot-check-interval` and `-spot-check-max` are used to tune this feature, `-spot-check-interval` will pull a log entry from the stream at this interval and save it in a separate list up to `-spot-check-max`.

+Every `-spot-check-query-rate`, Loki will be queried for each entry in this list and `loki_canary_spot_check_entries_total` will be incremented, if a result is missing `loki_canary_spot_check_missing_entries_total` will be incremented.

+The defaults of `15m` for `spot-check-interval` and `4h` for `spot-check-max` means that after 4 hours of running the canary will have a list of 16 entries it will query every minute (default `spot-check-query-rate` interval is 1m), so be aware of the query load this can put on Loki if you have a lot of canaries.

+#### Metric Test

+Starting with version 1.6.0 the canary will run a metric query `count_over_time` to verify the rate of logs being stored in Loki corresponds to the rate they are being created by the canary.

+`-metric-test-interval` and `-metric-test-range` are used to tune this feature, but by default every `15m` the canary will run a `count_over_time` instant-query to Loki for a range of `24h`.

+If the canary has not run for `-metric-test-range` (`24h`) the query range is adjusted to the amount of time the canary has been running such that the rate can be calculated since the canary was started.

+The canary calculates what the expected count of logs would be for the range (also adjusting this based on canary runtime) and compares the expected result with the actual result returned from Loki.
+The _difference_ is stored as the value in the gauge `loki_canary_metric_test_deviation`

+It's expected that there will be some deviation, the method of creating an expected calculation based on the query rate compared to actual query data is imperfect and will lead to a deviation of a few log entries.

+It's not expected for there to be a deviation of more than 3-4 log entries.

 ### Control

 Loki Canary responds to two endpoints to allow dynamic suspending/resuming of the